Maya civilization: Postclassic period (c. 950–1539 AD)

 Although much reduced, a significant Maya presence remained into the Postclassic period after the abandonment of the major Classic period cities; the population was particularly concentrated near permanent water sources.
-Unlike during previous cycles of contraction in the Maya region, abandoned lands were not quickly resettled in the Postclassic.
+Unlike during previous cycles of contraction, abandoned lands were not quickly resettled in the Postclassic.
 Activity shifted to the northern lowlands and the Maya Highlands; this may have involved migration from the southern lowlands, because many Postclassic Maya groups had migration myths.
 Chichen Itza and its Puuc neighbours declined dramatically in the 11th century, and this may represent the final episode of Classic Period collapse.
 After the decline of Chichen Itza, the Maya region lacked a dominant power until the rise of the city of Mayapan in the 12th century.
 New cities arose near the Caribbean and Gulf coasts, and new trade networks were formed.

 The Postclassic Period was marked by changes from the preceding Classic Period.
 The once-great city of Kaminaljuyu in the Valley of Guatemala was abandoned after continuous occupation of almost 2,000 years.
 Across the highlands and neighbouring Pacific coast, long-occupied cities in exposed locations were relocated, apparently due to a proliferation of warfare.
-Cities came to occupy more-easily defended hilltop locations surrounded by deep ravines, with ditch-and-wall defences sometimes supplementing the protection provided by the natural terrain.
+Cities came to occupy more-easily defended hilltop locations surrounded by deep ravines, with ditch-and-wall defences sometimes supplementing the natural terrain.
 One of the most important cities in the Guatemalan Highlands at this time was Qʼumarkaj, the capital of the aggressive Kʼicheʼ kingdom.
 The government of Maya states, from the Yucatán to the Guatemalan highlands, was often organised as joint rule by a council.
 However, in practice one member of the council could act as a supreme ruler, while the other members served him as advisors.

 Mayapan was abandoned around 1448, after a period of political, social and environmental turbulence that in many ways echoed the Classic period collapse in the southern Maya region.
 The abandonment of the city was followed by a period of prolonged warfare, disease and natural disasters in the Yucatán Peninsula, which ended only shortly before Spanish contact in 1511.
 Even without a dominant regional capital, the early Spanish explorers reported wealthy coastal cities and thriving marketplaces.
 During the Late Postclassic, the Yucatán Peninsula was divided into a number of independent provinces that shared a common culture but varied in internal sociopolitical organization.
 On the eve of the Spanish conquest, the highlands of Guatemala were dominated by several powerful Maya states.
 The Kʼicheʼ had carved out a small empire covering a large part of the western Guatemalan Highlands and the neighbouring Pacific coastal plain.
 However, in the decades before the Spanish conquest of the Kaqchikel kingdom had been steadily eroding the kingdom of the Kʼicheʼ.